By Paul Wright

 The evocative images in our gallery below highlight a selection of Robins photography that capture a different era in Welsh culture, images frozen in time way before the hyper-connected age we live in now.

-Robin says “I believe that old photographs develop a special character.
+Robin: “I believe that old photographs develop a special character.
 It’s a unique sheen imbued by the passage of time.
 Looking through these photographs today, four decades later, I find myself not only in a different time, but also in a different country.”

-2018 © British Culture Archive
+2019 © British Culture Archive